azuredark/AnimeCalendar-iOS/README.md

 - [ ] The whole scheduling service.
 - [ ] Storing scheduled anime in locally with CoreData (It's gonna hurt)

+###### A 🌟 would be highly appreciated!!
+Keeps me motivated to eventually get this app released to the AppStore by 2023!